DhirajBhakta/reflections/DDIA/ch1.md

-# Intro
+## Intro

+We have RDBMS, NoSQL datastores, stream processors, batch processors, message brokers. <u>Which one is best suited for your application?</u>

-This books is about Principles of data systems.
+This book is about Principles of data systems.

 - databases
 - caches